ycherkes/ObjectDumper/README.md

 "**Dump as**" commands are available via context menu in the **Code** and **Immediate** windows.

-The result is shown in a separate document window.
+The result will be output to a separate document window or copied to the clipboard.

 ![Presentation](https://user-images.githubusercontent.com/13467759/175763360-6d714f96-8b90-48a9-bff0-8bceac4c2502.gif)